chouseknecht/galaxy-import-role/README.md

 > Your GitHub personal access token.

 github_repos
 > List of repos with namespace, repo and reference attributes.
-The reference attribute is optionally.
-Set to a valid GitHub branch name.
+The reference attribute is optional, and can be used to specify a GitHub branch.

 galaxy_wait
 > Whether or not to wait on the import results.
-Defaults to *yes*.
+Defaults to *true*.

 galaxy_assert_success
 > Whether or not to fail when an import fails.
 Used only when `galaxy_wait` is *true*.
-Defaults to *yes*.
+Defaults to *true*.

 ## Dependencies

 None.

-## Example Playbook
+## Examples

 Run this role with the following example playbook: